 My boys kept saying, “Hey!
 We know this song!”
 It was such a smart way to warm up all the kids before the Big Man himself appeared!

-It was so cute to see the kids get so excited that Santa was on the train.
-He walked through the car and passed out silver bells to everyone on board.
+Seeing the kids get so excited that Santa was on the train was so cute.
+He walked through the car and passed out a silver sleigh bell to everyone on board.

 My oldest insisted that if you say “I Believe,” the bell sounded even better!